 - Call your doctor (or 911 for a medical emergency) and tell them you have tested positive for COVID-19 before going to a facility.
 If you do not have a doctor, please call 877.233.WELL (9355) or find a doctor here.

 - Put on a face mask before entering the facility or before emergency personnel arrive to help protect care providers.

-- Call your doctor for additional instruct ions if you have a scheduled surgical procedure or medical test within one month of a positive COVID-19 test.
+- Call your doctor for additional instructions if you have a scheduled surgical procedure or medical test within two weeks of a positive COVID-19 test.

 Plan a safe return to work after recovering from COVID-19.

 If you’ve completed the advised isolation period after testing positive and you do not develop symptoms, your healthcare provider can provide you with a letter clearing you to resume work.

 Even after you leave self-isolation, continue to take preventive action (mask, hand washing, and social distancing) because it is uncertain whether those who have been infected with COVID-19 are resistant or immune to the virus.